jeremyong/flop/README.md

 Performance varies based on image size.
 FLOꟼ currently doesn't properly account for differences in alpha, like the original paper.
 The various kernel weights themselves are currently hardcoded in the shader bytecode.
 This may be relaxed in the future.

+The HDR-ꟻLIP algorithm doesn't require specifying exposure when HDR images are supplied.
+It operates by automatically determining the exposure range, compute the ꟻLIP error for each exposure, then taking the maximum error per-pixel.
+FLOꟼ on the other hand, is meant to be used interactively, so it's recommended that the GUI be used to determine the appropriate exposure when analyzing HDR images.